The college will accept an appeal of college policies to assist students who have experienced a serious extenuating set

 - Written statements on official letterhead

-- Copy of an official death certificate which verifies a relationship of parent or child
+- Copy of an obituary or an official death certificate which verifies a relationship of parent or child

 - Copy of non-voluntary official military orders with the date and signature of the commanding officer

 The completed appeal form must be submitted to the Question & Answer Center in the Daytona Beach Campus (Bldg.100, Rm119), or to the Falcon Center on any other campus location.
 The mailing address and fax number are at the top of the form.

-All of the academic appeal forms are located on the Registration & Records homepage.
+All academic related Appeal Forms are located on the Registration & Records homepage.